commschamp/comms_protocols_cpp_src/text/transport/stack.md

 - All the fields are serialised using BIG endian.
 - SYNC - 2 bytes of synchronisation value to indicate beginning of the message, must be "0xab 0xcd"
-- SIZE - 2 bytes, length of remaining data **including checksum** and not including SIZE field itself.
+- SIZE - 2 bytes, length of remaining data, **including checksum** and not including SIZE field itself.
 - ID - 1 byte, numeric ID of the message.
 - PAYLOAD - any number of bytes, serialised message data